Start a business today!

 Working parents will still need childcare during a recession, and this could be a perfect time to create a business model that is specifically adapted to leaner times.
 While many parents might lose their jobs and therefore won’t need childcare, others might be working more hours or spending that time hunting for a new job, and that’s where your business can provide a valuable service.

 There’s also the fact that formerly single-income families might need the other parent to return to the workforce, thus requiring childcare for children that were previously watched at home.
-Without some radical shift in the culture, there will always be a need for childcare, and thus starting a business in childcare during a recession could be a smart business idea.
+Without some radical shift in the culture, there will always be a need for childcare, and thus starting a business in childcare during a bad economy could be a smart business idea.

 In an uncertain market, realtors may be even more willing to try to get the leg up on the competition by attractively staging a house they’re selling, and your business can provide them that advantage.